topbitdu/unidom-category/ROADMAP.md

 4. Categorizing model & migration (20000304000000)

 ## v0.2
-1. Improve the Categorizing model to add the ::categorize! method
+1. Improve the Categorizing model to add the .``categorize!`` method
 2. Improve the Category model for the validation
 3. Improve the Ruby Gem Specification to depend on [unidom-common](https://github.com/topbitdu/unidom-common) v0.9